c0ppelius/al-folio/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Some of teaching philosophy and experience.
+description: A bit of my teaching philosophy and experience.
 nav: true
 ---

 ### Philosophy

-A guiding principle for me, as an educator, is **Education is growth.**.
+A guiding principle for me, as an educator, is _Education is growth_.
 While that may seem trite, it is essential to remember when teaching mathematics.

 In our culture, mathematics suffers from a genius mentality.
 Either you are good at mathematics or you are not.